IBM Cloud Docs

 • Forced reboot leads to virtual server shutdown

 For security reasons TDX virtual servers cannot be reset without terminating the virtual server.
-A forced reboot invoked from the control plane resets the virtual server, effectively terminating it.
+A forced reboot that is invoked from the control plane resets the virtual server, effectively terminating it.
 However, this behavior can be masked by the control plane by automatically starting the virtual server.
 The control plane is enhanced to run the automatic restart.